 - For the marinade:

-- In a mixing bowl (or 2-cup liquid measuring cup), whisk together soy sauce, ginger, canola oil, hoisin sauce, sesame oil, Sriracha and 1/2 tsp salt (adding more salt to taste as desired, original recipe calls for 1 tsp salt, I added 3/4 tsp and I still thought that was too much, especially for a healthy salad).
+- In a mixing bowl (or 2-cup liquid measuring cup), whisk together soy sauce, ginger, canola oil, hoisin sauce, sesame oil, Sriracha and 1/2 tsp salt (adding more salt to taste as desired, original recipe calls for 1 tsp salt, I added 3/4 tsp and I still thought that was too much).
 Add chicken breasts to a large resealable bag and add 3 Tbsp of the marinade mixture, reserving remaining.
 Seal bag and rub marinade over chicken, then transfer chicken to refrigerator and let rest at least 30 minutes, or up to 1 day.

 - For the dressing:

-- Add red wine vinegar and 1/4 cup chopped green onions to marinade mixture and whisk to blend.
+- Add red wine vinegar and 1/4 cup chopped green onions to remaining dressing mixture and whisk to blend.
 Set aside (chill in refrigerator if marinating chicken longer than 1 hour).

 - For the salad: